porttack/porttack.com/slv/2023-24/rov.md

 title: Underwater ROV Club
 permalink: /slv/2024/rov
 ---

+(Tuesdays 2:45 pm - 4:45 pm -- September to May)

-🌊 Embark on an exhilarating underwater adventure and join our Middle School ROV Club!
-Dive into the captivating world of building underwater robots, where science, technology, applied math, engineering, and entrepreneurial skills come together in a thrilling learning experience. 🔧🔬 With MATE's cutting-edge underwater robot and remotely operated vehicle (ROV) kits, students of all ages can unleash their creativity and curiosity. 🚀
+🌊 Embark on an exhilarating underwater adventure and join the SLV Middle School ROV Club!
+Dive into the captivating world of building underwater robots, where science, technology, applied math, engineering, and entrepreneurial skills come together in a thrilling learning experience. 🔧🔬 With MATE's cutting-edge underwater robot and remotely operated vehicle (ROV) kits, middle school students can unleash their creativity and curiosity. 🚀

 Discover the joy of hands-on learning as you progress from beginner to advanced levels, guided by your own passion to enhance the capabilities of your robots.
 Our club offers a safe and supportive environment, where you can build upon your knowledge and skills while having fun with like-minded peers. 🤝🌟